-- 1. At the beginning of this contest, a five- to seven-minute test speech will be presented. - A. The test speech shall be either a contest-type speech, or taken from one of the assignments in the Competent Communication manual. - B. Contestants are permitted to make preparatory notes during the test speech using materials of their choice. - C. It is recommended that at all levels of the contest, the Toastmaster giving the test speech is not a member of the same club as any one of the contestants. - D. The test speaker shall be introduced by announcing the speaker's name, speech title, speech title, and the speaker's name. - E. Neither the manual project nor any objectives that the speaker may have shall be made known to the contestants, chief judge, voting judges, tiebreaking judge or audience. - 2.
+- 1. At the beginning of this contest, a five- to seven-minute test speech will be presented. - A. The test speech shall be either a contest-type speech, or taken from one of the assignments in the Competent Communication manual. - B. Contestants who choose to make preparatory notes during the test speech must use the Evaluation Contestant Notes sheet (Item 1177).
+More than one sheet may be used. - C. It is recommended that at all levels of the contest, the Toastmaster giving the test speech is not a member of the same club as any one of the contestants. - D. The test speaker shall be introduced by announcing the speaker's name, speech title, speech title, and the speaker's name. - E. Neither the manual project nor any objectives that the speaker may have shall be made known to the contestants, chief judge, voting judges, tiebreaking judge, or audience. - 2.
 At the conclusion of the test speech, all contestants shall leave the room.
-They then have five minutes to prepare their evaluation using materials of their choice. - A. Timing and preparation supervision shall be under the control of the contest sergeant at arms. - B. Where it is not practical for contestants to leave the room, contestants will complete their five-minute preparation in the same room under the control of the contest sergeant at arms. - 3.
-After five minutes have elapsed, no further preparation shall be allowed and with the exception of the first contestant, who shall be called back as first evaluator, all others shall hand all written material to the contest sergeant at arms.
-Preparation material shall be handed back to contestants as they are introduced to present their evaluation.

-4. Introduce each contestant by announcing the contestant's name twice.
+They then have five minutes to prepare their evaluation using the Evaluation Contestant Notes sheet. - A. Timing and preparation supervision shall be under the control of the contest sergeant at arms. - B. Where it is not practical for contestants to leave the room, contestants will complete their five-minute preparation in the same room under the control of the contest sergeant at arms. - C. Contestants may not use digital or other devices during the contest to gain an unfair advantage. - 3.
+After five minutes have elapsed, no further preparation shall be allowed and with the exception of the first contestant, who shall be called back as first evaluator, all others shall hand their copy of the Evaluation Contestant Notes sheet to the contest sergeant at arms.
+The Evaluation Contestant Notes sheets shall be handed back to contestants as they are introduced to present their evaluation. - 4.
+Introduce each contestant by announcing the contestant's name twice.
 Note that this differs from the standard name, speech title, speech title, name, because Evaluation speeches do not have titles.